Job Jargon Definitions & Meaning

 Understanding your paycheck and pay stub

-Most of the job jargon you’ll see regularly will likely be on your paycheck and pay stub.
-Read more about understanding both!
+Most of the job jargon you’ll see regularly will likely be on your paycheck.
+Read more about understanding your paycheck!

 Human Resources (HR)

 The Human Resources Department, also known as the HR Department, is there to ensure the well-being of all employees at the organization.
-This includes overseeing the entire employee life cycle: recruiting, hiring, onboarding, training, and helping employees understand their benefits and professional development opportunities.
-Getting to know your HR representative at your job can be really helpful if you ever have questions about your pay, benefits, or workplace issues.
-Don’t be intimidated to check in with them– they’re there to support you!
-Learn more about the HR department here!
+This includes overseeing the entire employee life cycle: recruiting, hiring, onboarding, and helping employees understand their benefits and professional development opportunities.
+Check in with the HR representative at your job if you have questions about pay, benefits, or issues in the workplace.
+They're there to support!
+Learn more about what HR does here.

 Paid time off (PTO) and unpaid time off (UTO)